Friday, April 17, 2026

 Unfiltered 'War Between Land And Sea' promotion (maybe)

-Another cheeky range of character cards using the format of the classic Weetabix 1977 Doctor Who promotion... this time for The War Between The Land And The Sea.
+Another playful range of character cards using the format of the classic Weetabix 1977 Doctor Who promotion... this time for The War Between The Land And The Sea.
 I found it hard to get excited about this spin-off and approached it with low expectations, but when I did get around to watching quite enjoyed it.

 As with the Ghost Light set (see October '24 blog post) the style is slightly updated and stills used.
 Again, the character figures have a heavy white outline similar to the style used on the Star Trek The Motion Picture promotional cards.